DashBarkHuss/grid_by_example_layout8_copycat/README.md

 # grid_by_example_layout8_copycat
 Looking at [Rachel Andrew's](https://github.com/rachelandrew) layout examples on [gridbyexample.com](https://gridbyexample.com/), I recreated [layout8](https://gridbyexample.com/examples/code/layout8.html) in order to practice grid.

+Copying is a great way to learn techniques, test your knowledge, and get more practice.
+This project helped me practice grid and media queries.
+[Gridbyexample.com](https://gridbyexample.com/) has a lot of other layouts you can try to copy to get mor familiar with grid.
+Look at an example and see if you can copy the layout in your own code.

 For anyone who is interested in my workflow, here are my steps:

 **My Steps**